Inequilazitive/Hateful_Meme_Analysis/README.txt

 # Hateful_Meme_Analysis

-The notebooks have been atatched in the respective COde folder of each task.
+The notebooks have been atatched in the respective Code folder of each task.

 Please make sure to: